 Hell of a view from the pilothouse tonight.

 Tomorrow we’re making the short trip backwards to Port Washington, leaving Misty Pearl, renting a van, and driving south.
 We moved aboard on March 12, 2018, but we bought her in 2017.
 That’s 216 blog posts since The start of it all.
-Nearly nine thousand miles.
+Nearly 9,000 miles.
 Hundreds of locks.
 Hundreds of stops.

 The point is, we’ve not spent more than a few days sleeping on a stable bed in a loooong time.
 No time for stuff like dentists and doctors and vets and daily pickleball.
 Important stuff.

-Now that we’ve closed the two loops we started, Misty Pearl is going into hibernation.
+Now that we’ve closed the loops we started, Misty Pearl is going into hibernation.
 We’ll pick her up again next April or May—after the snow and ice melts—and spend at least the summer cruising somewhere.
 Maybe we’ll go north again.
 Maybe we’ll go south again.

 All we know is that exploring by boat now is in our blood.
 Sort of like the late great Chris LeDoux with his horse.
 “As long as there’s a sunset, we’ll keep riding for the brand.
 You just can’t see us from the road.”